BurkiSchererAG/BSNewsSubmit/README.md

 ```php
 ##member_*##
 ```
-If there is a user is guest user then flowing infromation available inside notification.
+If user is a guest user (not logged in member) then following informations are also available inside notification.
 ```php
 ##GuestCompany##,
 ##GuestTitle##,